instilled/cljdbc/README.md

 # Quick Start

-To get started create a datasource.
+To get started create a datasource. `make-datasource` takes either a

+* jdbc url
+* pre-configured `java.sql.DataSource`
+* string pointing to some jndi datasource (prefix the location with `jndi:`)

+Unlike `clojure.java.jdbc` cljdbc does not support other forms of creating a connection/datasource, e.g. through a map.
+All connection details must thus be provided in the jdbc-url.

 ```clojure
 (require [instilled.cljdbc :as jdbc])